 On-demand office space

-partners in one of Marriott’s hotel rooms (possibly leading to awkward situations) because the lounge was busy or didn’t provide the needed privacy.
+business partners in one of Marriott’s hotel rooms (possibly leading to awkward situations) because the lounge was busy or didn’t provide the

 Think WeWork on-demand or Airbnb for office space.

-There are so many opportunities here and we are still in phase one – far away from real digital transformation!
+There are so many opportunities here and we are still in phase one – far away from true digital disruption.

 Step two: Intelligence and APIs

-community out there who see opportunities that never crossed your mind.
-They will build applications with Marriott’s data that will benefit their customer
+developer community out there who see opportunities that never crossed your mind.
+They will build applications with Marriott’s data that will

-beta community within six weeks, and build a real developer portal with real users within two months.
-They have a lot of static and dynamic data
+a beta community within six weeks, and build a real developer portal with real users within two months.
+They have a lot of static and dynamic

 By nurturing a developer community through hackathons and rewarding winners with prizes as low as $10K, Marriott could provide enough guidance